CBI urges Osborne to focus on growth goals in budget

 Figures showing Britain racked up the highest surplus in four years in January fuelled demands from the opposition Labour party as well as from within the Conservative-Liberal Democrat coalition for Osborne to relent on the pace of fiscal austerity.

-Labour finance spokesman Ed Balls has called for a temporary cut in value-added sales tax to boost demand, at a cost to the exchequer of 12 billion pounds a year.
+Shadow chancellor Ed Balls has called for a temporary cut in VAT to boost demand, at a cost to the exchequer of 12 billion pounds a year.

 The CBI chief said that risked provoking the ire of financial markets, while raising infrastructure spending could boost the economy by three times as much.